designsuperbuild/wordpress_dev_base/README.md

 When editing the styles you should only edit /assets/sass/app.scss or other files in the sass folder

 __TOP TIP__: It's helpful to use Chrome and enable source maps <https://developer.chrome.com/devtools/docs/css-preprocessors#toc-enabling-css-source-maps> - then you'll see the .scss file line numbers in the Chrome Developer Tools inspector.
+You should only have to do this once.

 You'll see at the top of the `app.scss` file an import statement: